There is so much to be excited about when you find yourself ready to partner with an editor.

 Editing Expectations

-When it comes to editing, terms tend to get mixed up and misunderstood.
+When it comes to editing, services and their definitions tend to get mixed up and misunderstood.
 What one client or editor files under copyediting may be considered a proofread to another client or editor.
+Some editors combine services, like copy and line editing, or have packages that include multiple rounds incorporating different services.

 The sample edit presents a chance for both parties to get clear on the definition and terms they will use to describe the scope of work.
 This also helps to clear up the expectations of the edit being requested, and the editor will get a chance to assess what service is required, regardless of the word chosen to describe it.